Saudis: Dress

-More recently, Western dress, particularly T-shirts and jeans have become quite common leisure wear, particularly in Jeddah, Riyadh and Eastern Province.
+More recently, Western dress, particularly T-shirts and jeans have become quite common leisurewear, particularly in Jeddah, Riyadh and the Eastern Province.

-Traditional footwear has been leather sandals but most footwear is now imported.
+Traditional footwear is leather sandals but most footwear is now imported.

 Religion

 Islam is the state religion of Saudi Arabia and its law requires that all citizens be Muslims.
 The government does not legally protect the freedom of religion.
 Any overseas national attempting to acquire Saudi nationality must convert to Islam.
 Saudi Arabia has been criticized for its implementation of Islamic law and its poor human rights record.